Subscribe

 Spring Training

-Sure, some people think baseball is bloody boring, but here you combine a sporting event and warm weather that every sports nut enjoys.
+Sure, some people think baseball is boring, but here you combine a sporting event and warm weather that every sports nut enjoys.
 Here you can see your favorite baseball stars on the cheap as tickets to spring training games are typically cheaper than the regular season.
 Going to spring training down in Arizona would be ideal for those living up in the Pacific Northwest who don't always get the nicest of weather during the month of March.
 This is good, clean fun with warm weather that is away from the gambling of Vegas and the debauchery on the beaches.